1. Regulation of emotion and mood¶

 - Impairment of cognitive flexibility

-Injuries to the right orbitofrontal PFC caused disinhibited emotional responses and inappropriate social behaviors, including a blunted response to punishment, as well as (possibly only early in life) social and moral evaluation problems.
+Injuries to the right orbitofrontal PFC caused disinhibited emotional responses and inappropriate social behavior, including a blunted response to punishment, as well as (possibly only early in life) social and moral judgment problems.12

-Impairment in processing negative emotional stimuli was associated with increased activity in the left anterior insula to the inferior frontal gyrus.
+The impairment in the processing of negative emotional stimuli was associated with increased activity in the left anterior insula up to the inferior frontal gyrus.13

-Several studies found abnormalities in both sympathetic and parasympathetic nervous system responses in ADHD sufferers that correlated with their emotional dysregulation.
+Several studies found deviations in the sympathetic and parasympathetic nervous system response in persons with ADHD that correlated with the emotional dysregulation of the people with ADHD.

-According to these findings, healthy children showed systematic variations in parasympathetic activity (RSA) depending on emotion valence (stronger activation for negative emotions, lower activation for positive emotions) and task demand (stronger activation for suppression than for induction).
-In contrast, children with ADHD showed a stable pattern of increased parasympathetic activity (RSA) in all task conditions compared with baseline.
+According to this, healthy children show systematic variations in parasympathetic activity (RSA) depending on emotion valence (stronger activation for negative emotions, lower activation for positive emotions) and task demand (stronger activation for suppression than for induction).
+In contrast, children with ADHD showed a stable pattern of increased parasympathetic activity (RSA) in all task conditions compared to baseline.15

-A more comprehensive replication study confirmed this and found that in ADHD, emotionally negative and positive stimulation tasks correlated with significantly increased parasympathetic and sympathetic reactivity.
+A more comprehensive replication study confirmed this and found that in ADHD, emotional negative and positive stimulation tasks correlated with significantly increased parasympathetic and sympathetic reactivity.16

-Vagally mediated high-frequency heart rate variability correlates with deficits in emotional self-regulation across the lifespan in ADHD .
+Vagally mediated high-frequency heart rate variability correlates with deficits in emotional self-regulation across the lifespan in ADHD.17

-Deficits in working memory can contribute to emotional dysregulation.
-Working memory is associated with emotion regulation.
+Deficits in working memory can contribute to emotional dysregulation.19 Working memory is linked to emotion regulation.

 A study of children with ADHD aged 6 to 16 years examined the interplay between identified working memory/emotion regulation patterns, demographic characteristics, and the role of comorbid diagnoses.
-Two distinct, invariant, unrestricted classes of working memory/emotion regulation were found:
+Two different, unchanging, non-restricted classes of working memory/emotion regulation were found:20

 - significantly lower values in the digit span test